Digital

 • Increased use of electronic records and other digital tools will be well supported, run on reliable and resilient infrastructure and be compliant with all necessary cyber security and data protection legislation and regulations.

-• Simplifying our information technology systems and infrastructure – making better use of what we have – deriving full benefits of existing investments and effective use of solutions
+• Capitalising on our existing investments and simplifying our information technology systems and infrastructure – making better use of what we have – deriving full benefits of existing investments and effective use of solutions.

 • Development and investment in new technology – covering business, clinical and medical systems and equipment.